HelmholtzAI-FZJ/juelich_challenges_readthedoc/docs/index.md

-## How to submit your solution to a Jülich Data Challenge
+## How to submit your solution to a Helmholtz Data Challenge
 The challenge you would like to contribute to gives you instructions how to download the respective data set.
 Several of them host their data directly on the challenges platform available at this link: [link](https://storage.data-challenges.fz-juelich.de/).
 Navigate there to download the files associated with the challenge.
-Each Jülich Data challenge comes with a zip files containing the datasets and information about the challenge and a Jupyter Notebook.
+Each Helmholtz Data Challenge comes with a zip files containing the datasets and information about the challenge and a Jupyter Notebook.

     ### Challenge Layout